Gigas002/Jaml/README.md

 Offline documentation is located inside of [Jaml.Wpf/Docs](Jaml.Wpf/Docs/README.md) directory.

-To browse the docs offline, it's recomended to use [dotnet try](https://github.com/dotnet/try) tool.
+To browse the docs offline, it's recommended to use [dotnet try](https://github.com/dotnet/try) tool.
 Really, just give it a try!
 To see the docs, just run the `docs.ps1` script.

 ## Contributing